 In comparison, a new 2 or 3-bottom plow is estimated between $2800 to $4824 and needs 35-60 HP, depending on soil conditions.

 Daily operating costs also separate short-term savings from long-term efficiency.
-Evaluate the total system cost when comparing a rototiller vs plow for small farms:
+Evaluate the total system cost when comparing a plow vs rototiller for small farms:

 Rototillers consume higher fuel per acre and have multiple moving parts that require maintenance.
 The tines also wear out over time and need replacement.